tfgg/yournextmep/_candidates/eu2014/conservative/richard-robinson.md

 person: richard-robinson
 region: south-east
 party: conservative
-title: South East - Conservative Party - Richard Robinson
+title: Richard Robinson is running for MEP in South East for the Conservative Party
 incumbent: false
 ---